tomjoht/tomjoht.github.io/_restapicourse/docapis_completion.md

 Although the technology landscape is broad, and there are many different technology platforms, languages, and code bases, most REST APIs have these same sections in common.

-## The next course
+## The next part of the course

 Now that you've got the content down, the next step is to focus on publishing strategies for API documentation.
-This is the focus of my next course.
-See <a href="{{ "/publishingapidocs" | prepend: site.baseurl }}">Publishing API documentation</a> to get started.
+This is the focus of the next part of the course.

-## Feedback

-If you have feedback about the course, please <a class="noCrossRef" href="{{ "/contact" | prepend: site.baseurl }}">send it to me</a>.